REGISTRATION FOR Fall 2023 starts on March 14th and the days following, seniors first. CUNYfirst will show you your exact starting date and time.

 Advising is your opportunity to have a discussion with someone knowledgeable about your curriculum and your plans, in and outside of school.

-Bring a filled-out CSc advising form, your unofficial CUNYFirst Transcript, and also a copy of the CSc curriculum sheet (8-semester grid) defining the requirements of your major from the semester you have chosen to follow.
+Bring a filled-out CSc advising form: (Prior to FL 21 or Starting FL 21), your unofficial CUNYFirst Transcript, and also a copy of the CSc curriculum sheet (8-semester grid) defining the requirements of your major from the semester you have chosen to follow.
 It is your responsibility to understand your graduation requirements, course pre- and corequisites, and your current status (GPA, QPA, incompletes, courses you must retake, the limit on course withdrawals, registration stops, probation, deadlines to appeal to continue if you're in bad standing or to apply for reentry, etc.).

 Your advisor will be able to explain course requirements, recommend courses based on your interests and abilities, and discuss extracurricular projects and work.
 He/she will write remarks on your form and sign it.